-UHCL is committed to supporting the region’s various commercial, engineering, human services and trade sectors, especially in the computing, medical, petrochemical and aerospace industries.
-The university’s numerous institutes and centers help fulfill these needs and include the Environmental Institute of Houston, Center for Autism and Developmental Disabilities, Center for Educational Programs, Psychological Services Clinic and Center for Executive Education.
+The University is committed to supporting the region’s various commercial, engineering, computing, health care, petrochemical and aerospace industries.
+UHCL’s numerous institutes and centers help fulfill these needs and include the Environmental Institute of Houston, Center for Autism and Developmental Disabilities, Institute for Human and Planetary Sustainability, Health and Human Performance Institute, Diplomacy Institute, Cybersecurity Institute, Center for Robotics Software, Center for Educational Programs, Psychological Services Clinic, and Center for Executive Education.

 Graduate Education and Research

-UHCL Pearland Campus, a 30,659-square-foot modern facility that first opened to students in 2010, welcomed approximately 682 students in fall 2015.
-Along with high-quality academics, UHCL’s satellite campus stays true to the mission of a community-minded, partnership-oriented university through participation in organizations such as the Pearland Chamber of Commerce and the Northern Brazoria County Education Alliance.
+Along with high-quality academics, UHCL at Pearland stays true to the mission of a community-minded, partnership-oriented university through participation in organizations such as the Pearland Chamber of Commerce and the Northern Brazoria County Education Alliance.

 - Degree Programs: